RetailDAO/Docs/retail-DAO-docs/docs/Governance/Proposal_Lifecycle.md

 1. **Share Your Idea**: Post your idea in the Discord Governance Forum's *DAO Governance General Chat* channel.
 2. **Discuss and Refine**: Engage with community members to gather support, feedback, and flesh out details.
 3. **Create a Forum Post**: Draft a detailed proposal in a new Forum Post.
-4. **Gather Support**: Ensure the Forum Post receives at least 8 “green check mark” reactions to proceed.
+4. **Gather Support**: Further discuss and refine the proposal with the community to a finalized version and ensure the Forum Post receives at least 8 “green check mark” reactions to proceed.
    - For **On-chain Treasury proposals**, a Discord poll is required first.
    - For **Snapshot proposals**, if requirements are met, request a Snapshot moderator to publish directly.
 5. **Submit Proposal**:
-   - If the poll is supportive, the proposal can be executed.
+   - You may need a Snapshot moderator or a $RETAIL “whale” (holder of ≥1M tokens) to submit on your behalf.
    - For On-chain Treasury proposals, a token holder with at least 1 million $RETAIL tokens must submit it.
-   - You may need a Snapshot moderator or a $RETAIL “whale” (holder of ≥1M tokens) to submit on your behalf.
 6. **Execution**: Approved proposals are implemented based on available resources.

 ## Proposal Guidelines